Contributing to JRuby

 Need Git help?
 It’s ok, we’re not Git experts either.

-Build JRuby - Once you’ve checked out the source, you just need to run "ant" or "ant jar" to build and "ant test" to run our test suite.
-We depend on Apache Ant 1.7.0 or higher.
+Build JRuby - Once you’ve checked out the source, you just need to run "mvn" or "mvn package" to build and "mvn -Ptest" to run our Java unit test suite.
+We depend on Apache Maven 3.x.

 Check out the Hacking Guide - NaHi built an awesome Prezi fly-through tour of the JRuby codebase.
 Take a look through it for getting bearings with the codebase.